Nahiko Tsukigata

 There is a carved inscription of "Kojozan" on the side of the foot.The box inscription reads "Made by the third generation Jozan when he was young, with Kojozan inscription.”

 Welcome to TANAKA-NL!
 We are thrilled to have you as part of our exclusive community, where a world of authentic Japanese pottery awaits.
-Our carefully curated selection brings the beauty and craftsmanship of traditional Japanese ceramics right to your shop.
-We look forward to helping you discover the perfect pieces that embody the elegance and artistry of Japan.

 Thank you for joining us on this journey to celebrate and share the timeless heritage of Japanese pottery.